BackupTheBerlios/jelc/jelc/elc/gui/readme.txt

 +contains the ability to chat
 +shows who is online, allows the ability to read player stats, and start a pm conversation with the person +shows a simple map reperesentation
++shows creatures people and animals you can see. (buggy)

 what it doesn't do:
+-most stuff eg:
--no moveing, or even showing your location
+-no moveing, or even showing your location (comeing soon) -no interacting with the world eg harvesting fighting etc.
--no tradeing